 The Cameron Triangle Demonstration Garden was established by the first Master Gardener Class in 2005 and is located between the intersections of East 21st, East 22nd and Washington Streets.
-It is located adjacent to schools and low cost housing.
+It is located adjacent to Cameron Junior High School.
 The class received permission from the city to take over the planning, installing and maintenance of a garden to be built on the property.
 The City of Cameron still provides the water and electricity as well as support for any major improvements.

 The Garden is divided into the wildscape, herb, rose, xeriscape and gazebo areas with each having it’s own characteristics.

 - 2006- the Garden received State 2nd place in the projects category.
 That same year the first archway and gazebo were installed.

 - 2007 -Wildscape area was awarded a title of Wildlife Habitat Demonstration Site by Texas Parks and Wildlife.

 - 2010-Luminant donated two large pieces of petrified wood to enhance the wildscape .